The email marketing industry has seen a lot of change over the last year.

 #1.
 Convertkit vs Mailchimp vs EngageBay: User Interface

 Convertkit has a user interface that has a bit of a learning curve.
-Its interface design is for content creators; most tools are email marketing based instead of e-commerce.
+Its interface design is for content creators; most tools are made for email marketing instead of e-commerce.

-- Subscribers: This list includes the people who have subscribed to an email list.
+- Subscribers: This list contains people who have subscribed to an email list.